So you have a spot on your wedding gown and it is the day of your wedding. Don't panic.

 - Trying to use home remedies on natural fibers is likely going to lead to rings or spreading of the stain.

 - Natural fibers can absorb the stain.
-This is why it is hard to move without having the ability to flush the entire gown.
+This is why it is hard to move without having the ability to flush the entire area of the gown.

 - We recommend professional assistance at a reputable dry cleaner to work on natural fibers.

-Don't forget, you can text us at 859.474.0034.
-This is a text only line.
+Don't forget, you can text us at 800.232.0792.
 We do our best to answer questions quickly.
 Pictures are worth a thousand words.